The Employment Law Review: Austria

 - classification of the employee's salary scheme (according to the applicable collective bargaining agreement);

 - amount of base salary and other types of remuneration (e.g., holiday and Christmas payments);

 - due date of remuneration;

 - agreed daily or weekly normal working time;

 - name and address of the staff pension fund.

-It is legally permissible to conclude a one-off fixed-term employment agreement in Austria; however, consecutive fixed-term agreements are only lawful to a very narrow extent and solely provided that specific economic or social requirements are met.
-If this is not the case, even the first extension to a fixed-term agreement may be qualified as an ineffective chain employment agreement (Kettenarbeitsverträge).
+It is legally permissible to conclude a one-off fixed-term employment agreement; however, consecutive fixed-term agreements are only lawful to a very narrow extent and only when specific economic or social requirements are met.
+If this is not the case, even the first extension to a fixed-term agreement may be qualified as an ineffective chain employment agreement.
 A chain employment agreement is considered an indefinite employment agreement with a commencement date of the first day of the original fixed-term agreement.

 ii Probationary periods

 Probationary periods are common in Austria and are often included in employment agreements.
 According to the Austrian Salaried Employees Act, a probationary period may be agreed for a maximum duration of one month for white-collar employees.
 For blue-collar workers, the applicable collective bargaining agreement may stipulate a shorter maximum probationary period.

 During the probationary period, the employment relationship may be terminated by either party at any time without observing notice periods or end dates, and without being required to provide any reason for the termination.